Charleston, New York

 Charleston is a town in Montgomery County, New York, United States.
-The population was 1,373 at the 2010 census.
+The population was 1,355 at the 2020 census.
 The town was named for Charles Van Epps, an early settler.

-The Town of Charleston is on the southern border of the county and is southwest of the City of Amsterdam.
+Charleston is on the southern border of the county and is southwest of the city of Amsterdam.
 Charleston is the only town in the county not bordering the Mohawk River.

 History

 Parts of Charleston were in Corry's Patent (1737), Stone Heap Patent (1770), and Thomas Machin's Patent (1787).
 Settlers began arriving before the American Revolution.

 The Town of Charleston was formed by a division of the original "Town of Mohawk" in 1793.
-This division, which also created the Town of Florida, terminated Mohawk as a town until another town with that name (Mohawk) was created in 1837.
-Charleston was reduced in size in 1823, when the Towns of Glen and Root (in part) were established.
+This division, which also created the town of Florida, terminated Mohawk as a town until another town with that name was created in 1837.
+Charleston was reduced in size in 1823, when the towns of Glen and Root (in part) were established.

 The First Baptist Church was listed on the National Register of Historic Places in 1994.